Alexwcjung/Final-project/README.md

 ---

 # 💫 Lesson Overview
-Topic: Toward a Better World

 ## 1. Target Learners
 Second-year vocational high school students with a basic level of English

-## 2. Time
+## 2. Content and Coverage
-50minutes
+Neungyul High School English, Lesson 4: "Toward a Better World"

+## 3. Class time
+50 minutes

-## 3. Lesson Objectives
+## 4. Lesson Objectives
 1. Students will be able to activate prior knowledge and connect to the topic through a video discussion.
 2. Students will be able to summarize a text to identify its main idea and key details.
 3. Students will be able to sequence story events accurately using visual aids.